ExpediaGroup/graphql-kotlin/README.md

 ### `@Description`

-Since Javadocs are not available at runtime for introspection, `bex-api-graphql` includes an annotation class `@Description` that can be used to add schema descriptions to *any* GraphQL schema element:
+Since Javadocs are not available at runtime for introspection, `graphql-kotlin` includes an annotation class `@Description` that can be used to add schema descriptions to *any* GraphQL schema element:

 ```kotlin
 @Description("A useful widget")